 While some other ESPs have free stock images, very few have such a seamless integration within an intuitive drag-and-drop email builder.
 Our Free Image Gallery allows you to search through over two million free images for the perfect option, and then drag it straight into your design, all without leaving the email builder.

 That’s something you’ll find almost nowhere else.

 There are a few key tips to remember when designing with images in your email.

 It’s easy to just throw in whatever image strikes you, but that’s not necessarily the best design choice.
-Yes, you want visually striking images, but there are a lot of good-looking images you’ll find on Unsplash in a variety of styles.
+Yes, you want visually striking images, but there are a lot of good-looking images you’ll find in the Free Image Gallery in a variety of styles.

 Consistency is key.
 If one email looks drastically different from the next, your message won’t have any continuity and your subscribers won’t feel familiar with your brand.
 You don’t want the content of your emails to be a surprise.

 That doesn’t mean that if you send an image with a certain person, that person should always be in your photos; sending the exact same images every time will be boring to your readers.
 Instead, you’ll want to find images that have a similar tone and feel to them, that share visual similarities, like the images we’ve used in this post and a few we’ve gathered here.

 Just like your brand copy sounds a bit different based on platform—a whitepaper won’t have the same tone as a tweet—so too can you use a variety of images, as long as that tone remains consistent and familiar throughout.